renyixin666/renyixin.github.io/_pages/about.md

 Fourth-year PhD student at Fudan University
 Email: [yxren21@m.fudan.edu.cn](mailto:yxren21@m.fudan.edu.cn)

 I am a PhD student in the Department of Computer Science at Fudan University, where I work under the supervision of Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
+Previously, I completed my B.S. in Automation at University of Science and Technology of China.

+I have interned at Alibaba and worked as a research assistant at the Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
+Currently, I collaborate with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at Shenzhen Institutes of Advanced Technology (SIAT) and interned at Huawei Terminal Cloud Department.

 My research focuses on causal discovery, statistical inference, and machine learning.
-I have interned at Alibaba and worked as a research assistant at the Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
-Currently, I collaborate with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at Shenzhen Institutes of Advanced Technology (SIAT).
 I am open to collaboration opportunities, so feel free to reach out.

 ### 🔥 Research Interests
 - **Causal Discovery**: Addressing practical challenges in discovering causal relationships.